autumn-mck/site-astro/src/content/markdownPosts/blog/2024/stagnation-of-phones/index.md

 ### Screens

 The 90Hz screen of the 7t is still amazingly smooth and responsive.
-On newer phones 120Hz is becoming more common, and it is marginally smoother - but I can only spot the difference if I have the two side by side, and it's such a small diference I don't think it's worth the battery life.
+On newer phones 120Hz is becoming more common, and it is marginally smoother - but I can only spot the difference if I have the two side by side, and it's such a minor improvement I don't think it's worth the battery life.

 (The easiest way to make any android phone feel snappier is to set the animation scales to 0.5x in developer settings - I honestly feel like this should be the default)

 Like the 7t, most new phone screens are also still beautiful OLEDs of some type or another - high dynamic range, good viewing angles, vibrant colours.
 If you have a phone, it's very likely it has the best screen you have access to.

-Screen resolution increases are far beyond the point of diminishing returns and just at the point of not being noticable at all.
-Even with the current phone sizes, 1080p is more than enough for individual pixels to not be noticable.
-It's nice that it seems most new phones are chosing not to waste money and battery life to go above this.
+Screen resolution increases are far beyond the point of diminishing returns and just at the point of not being noticeable at all.
+Even with the current phone sizes, 1080p is more than enough for individual pixels to not be noticeable.
+It's nice that it seems most new phones are choosing not to waste money and battery life to go above this.

 Phone bezels haven't been pushed out much further - screens have been about as close to the edge as they can be for a while now, with great screen-to-body ratios.